-THE TRUE HISTORY OF CHOCOLATE by Michael Coe and Sophie Coe Ask around for the best book on chocolate history and you'll wind up here.
-It is the best!!
+THE TRUE HISTORY OF CHOCOLATE by Michael Coe and Sophie Coe.
+Ask around for the best book on chocolate history and you'll wind up here.
+It is the best.
 Written by Yale Professor of Anthropology Emeritus Michael Coe and his late wife Sophie Coe, the knowlege of Olmec, Maya and Aztec historical context, artifacts and source material is deep.
-Deep, deep, deep!
-This book propsed the theory that chocolate production started in the Olmec civilization (not just the Maya and the Aztec) and is a source of study for many of the world's best chocolatiers.
+Deep, deep, deep.
+This book proposed the theory that chocolate production started in the Olmec civilization (not just the Maya and the Aztec) and is a source of study for many of the world's best chocolatiers.
 Amazon/Alibris.

+CHOCOLATE AND CONFECTIONS.
 A very well-respected chef/instructor (Peter Greweling) from a very well-repected culinary school (Culinary Institute of America) writes a thorough, technique-driven book.
-Just won the IACP award.
+It won the IACP award.
 Amazon or Alibris.
 More great books, classes, newletters and ideas atwww.ciachef.edu

-THE NEW TASTE OF CHOCOLATE: A Cultural & Natural History of Cacao with Recipes by Maricel E. Presilla Best info from the birthplace of chocolate, Venezuela.
-Author is an historian & chef so the perspective is unique.
+THE NEW TASTE OF CHOCOLATE: A Cultural & Natural History of Cacao with Recipes by Maricel E. Presilla.
+Best info from the birthplace of chocolate, Venezuela.
+This author is an historian & chef so the perspective is unique.
 Especially good tasting advice, too.
 Amazon/Alibris

-CHOCOLATE ARTISTRY by Elaine Gonzalez This author, Elaine Gonzalez, is widely known in the chocolate biz as an inspiring pro & teacher - she leads tours through the Tabasco region of Mexico and knows the early legends of Quetzelcoatal, god of chocolate.
+CHOCOLATE ARTISTRY by Elaine Gonzalez.
+Elaine Gonzalez is widely known in the chocolate biz as an inspiring pro & teacher - she leads tours through the Tabasco region of Mexico and knows the early legends of Quetzelcoatal, god of chocolate.
 Her chocolate centerpieces are inspiring.
 Check out her website www.elainegongalez.com to learn more.

-CHOCOLATE PASSION by Tish Boyle and Temothy Moriarty Greatness.
+CHOCOLATE PASSION by Tish Boyle and Temothy Moriarty.
+Greatness.
 Lots of elegant desserts, all of them with some invention.
-Tish & Timothy editors of CHOCOLATIER MAGAZINE which is now DESSERT PROFESSIONAL MAGAZINE (www.dessertprofessional.com) and all of Tish's books, like DINER DESSERTS and THE CAKE BOOK, are winners.
+Tish & Timothy editors of CHOCOLATIER MAGAZINE which is now DESSERT PROFESSIONAL MAGAZINE (www.dessertprofessional.com) and all of Tish's books, like DINER DESSERTS, THE CAKE BOOK and PLATING FOR GOLD, are winners.

 Maida Heatter's BOOK OF GREAT CHOCOLATE Don't be shy!
 When you order this book, go ahead and order two or three more by this prolific, charming and infallible author.
 Her recipes are masterful.
 Amazon/Alibris.